-2.2 Commercial Fishing
+3.2 Commercial Fishing

-Commercial fishing is prohibited under Proclamation 9478.
+Alternatives 2 through 4 would require NMFS to prohibit commercial fishing as defined in 50 CFR 665 - Western Pacific Fisheries, would be prohibited in the MEA consistent with Proclamation 9478.
 However, this prohibition is not codified under the fishing regulations under 50 CFR 665.
 Commercial fishing does not currently exist within the boundaries of the MEA due to the establishment of the PMNM and MEA.
 However, commercial fishing did occur in the MEA prior to 2016.